Last Updated: June 25, 2020

 - Faster laser provides measurements in less than a second

 Our Verdict on the Ranger 1300

-However, if 1,300 yards is a little overkill for your hunting needs, then just stick with the Ranger 1000.
-You’re not missing out on angle compensation, the rugged build, or its compact size.
-You’ve still got it all!
+However, if 1,300 yards is a little overkill for your hunting needs, then just stick with the Ranger 1000 (now discontinued).
+You're not missing out on angle compensation, the rugged build, or its compact size.
+You've still got it all!

 The Ranger 1300 is your multi-purpose and dependable rangefinder that's new to 2018.
 Start your hunting season right with the latest and fastest tools to get it done.
 After all, your gear isn't complete if there isn't a Vortex optic in there somewhere!